erdalakin-cs/SyntheticDataPeri/README.md

 # 1. Data_Generation.ipynb

-  -Create an initial dataset of 800 samples based on expert-defined biomarker ranges from previous literature.
+  Create an initial dataset of 800 samples based on expert-defined biomarker ranges from previous literature.

-  -A Tabular Variation Autoencoder (TVAE) was trained on the initial dataset to extend it to 4000 data points synthetically.
+  A Tabular Variation Autoencoder (TVAE) was trained on the initial dataset to synthetically extend it to 4000 data points.

 # 2. ML-generation.ipynb